LIVER CANCER-PART I

 5:30pm to 6:30pm PDT

 Fatty Liver Disease is the most common cause of chronic liver disease and is the leading cause of liver-related morbidity and mortality.
 The main characteristic of MASLD (NAFLD) is the buildup of extra fat in liver cells.
-MASLD is increasingly common around the world, affecting about one-quarter of the population.
+Globally about one-quarter of the population lives with MASLD.

-Mash (Also known as NASH) is the metabolic Dysfunction-associated Steatohepatitis is the most sever form of MASLD.
-We invite you to join this educational webinar and learn how to protect your liver and your life.
-Our expert hepatologists will respond to your questions.
+We invite you to join this free educational webinar and learn how to protect your liver and your life.
+During the webinar our expert hepatologists will respond to your questions.

 WILSON DISEASE